Complex and Adaptive Dynamical Systems: A Primer: Graph Theory and Real-World Networks

-\underline{\bf Erd\"os-R\'enyi random graphs}\\ We can construct a specific type of random graph simply by taking $N$ nodes, also called vertices and by drawing $Nz/2$ lines, the edges, between randomly chosen pairs of nodes, compare Fig.\ \ref{networks1_randomGraph}.
-This type of random graph is called an `Erd\"os-R\'enyi random graph' after two mathematicians who studied this type of graphs extensively.
-In section~\ref{networks1_generalized random graphs} we will then introduce and study other types of random graphs.
+\runinhead{Erd\"os--R\'enyi Random Graphs} We can construct a specific type of random graph simply by taking $N$ nodes, also called vertices and by drawing $Nz/2$ lines, the edges, between randomly chosen pairs of nodes, compare Fig.~\ref{networks1_randomGraph}.
+This type of random graph is called an \qut{Erd\"os--R\'enyi} random graph after two mathematicians who studied this type of graph extensively.

-Most of the following discussion will be valid for all types of random graphs, we will explicitly state whenever we specialize to Erd\"os-R\'enyi graphs.
+Most of the following discussion will be valid for all types of random graphs, we will explicitly state whenever we specialize to Erd\"os--R\'enyi graphs.
+In Sect.~\ref{networks1_generalized_random_graphs} we will introduce and study other types of random graphs.